snowclone-base/snowclone-cli/README.md

 ### `snowclone melt`

-Remove data for all active projects and tear down admin infrastructure from AWS.
+Remove data for all active projects and tear down snowclone's admin infrastructure from AWS.
+Note: this operation is irreversable.
+You will be prompted for confirmation before `melt` commences.